rsarpal/owamail/readme.md

     -   npm init
     -   npm install testcafe
     -   npm install uuid
+    -   npm install properties-reader
 4. On Mac "screen recording permission" needs to be granted from System Preferences

 ## Test Files
 All test files are contained in Test folder and can be run using the command sepecified in the "Running Section" section.

 ## Config File
 Config.ini file contains the url and authentication credentials which are used by the application.
+The file has categories and key=value pairs of data.

 ## Running Test
 - From Command line using npx